Creighton Players to Watch Against NC State - First Round

 Creighton Players to Watch

-Scheierman averages a team-leading 8.4 rebounds per contest.
-He is also averaging 12.8 points and 3.2 assists, shooting 42.5% from the floor and 36.2% from downtown with 2.3 made 3-pointers per contest.
+Scheierman puts up a team-best 8.4 rebounds per game.
+He is also posting 12.8 points and 3.2 assists, shooting 42.5% from the field and 36.2% from beyond the arc with 2.3 made 3-pointers per game.

-Kalkbrenner leads his squad in points per game (15.4), and also averages 6.1 rebounds and 1.2 assists.
+Kalkbrenner paces his team in both points (15.4) and assists (1.2) per contest, and also averages 6.1 rebounds.
 Defensively, he averages 0.7 steals and 2.2 blocked shots.

-Ryan Nembhard leads the Bluejays at 4.9 assists per contest, while also putting up 4.1 rebounds and 11.9 points.
+Ryan Nembhard paces the Bluejays at 4.9 assists per contest, while also putting up 4.1 rebounds and 11.9 points.

-Arthur Kaluma puts up 11.9 points, 5.9 rebounds and 1.6 assists per contest.
-At the other end, he posts 0.6 steals and 0.5 blocked shots.
+Arthur Kaluma puts up 11.9 points, 5.9 rebounds and 1.6 assists per game.
+At the other end, he averages 0.6 steals and 0.5 blocked shots.

 Creighton Top Performers (Last 10 Games)